-The World Wide Web has changed a lot over the years, but there’s one immutable thing about it that we often take for granted: our ability to be anonymous.
+The World Wide Web has changed a lot over the years, but there’s one immutable thing about it that we often take for granted: our ability to be anonymous online.

-In fact, anonymity has been one of the main draws of the Web from day one.
-Whether you’re watching videos, sending emails, or posting in a public forum, you can keep your real name and identity secret.
+In fact, anonymity was one of the main draws of the web from day one.
+Whether you’re watching videos, sending emails, or posting in a public forum, you can keep your real name and identity secret online.
 On the Internet, you can’t trust that anyone actually is who they say they are.

 In the information age, anonymity is more important than ever.
-Before the internet, it used to be much easier to disappear or assume a new identity.
+Before the internet, it was much easier to disappear or assume a new identity.
 In cases like that of Martin Guerre, a peasant in 16th century France, a person could pass themselves off as another for years without anyone being able to prove otherwise.
-They didn’t have things like fingerprinting or DNA, or even centralized records or ID cards.
+Officials didn’t have technology like fingerprinting or DNA, centralized records or ID cards.

-Today, though, disappearing or assuming someone else’s identity is much more difficult.
-It’s almost impossible to stay completely off the grid and cover your trail completely.
+These days, disappearing or assuming someone else’s identity is much more difficult.
+It’s almost impossible to stay completely off the grid.
 There are records of everything we do and everywhere we go.

-The gathering of all this data makes guarding personal privacy of crucial importance today.
-Being able to visit websites, do research, read articles, or send messages to friends without anyone prying into your privacy is an important feature of the internet, and a basic right that we all should protect.
+The gathering of all this data makes guarding our personal privacy very important.
+Being able to visit websites, do research, read articles, or send messages to friends without anyone prying into your privacy is an important feature of the internet and a basic right that we all should protect.

-But although privacy and anonymity are important features of the internet, they also have their dark sides.
+But although privacy and anonymity are important features of the internet, they can also have a dark side.

-As anyone who has ever browsed YouTube comments has realized, anonymity can also bring out the worst in us.
-When there’s no fear of reprisal or consequence, many of us are quick to unleash our inner troll or bully.
-Anonymity is a huge factor in cyberbullying.
-It’s much easier to be cruel if you don’t have to face the pain of your victims, or suffer any consequences because no one knows who you are.
+As anyone who has ever browsed YouTube comments has realized, the cloak of anonymity can also bring out the worst in people.
+When there’s no fear of reprisal or consequence, some are quick to unleash our inner bully.
+Anonymity is a huge factor in cyber bullying.
+It’s much easier to be cruel if you don’t have to face the pain of your victims or suffer any consequences because no one knows who you are.

 Some have tried to fight this effect by requiring users to use their real names online, but their efforts for accountability have their own drawbacks.
-Google found that out when they attempted to curb bullying with their real name policy on Google Plus in 2011.
+Google found this when the firm attempted to curb bullying with a real name policy on Google Plus in 2011.
 Those who had valid reasons for not using their real names – such as activists in countries that censor free speech, survivors of stalking or abuse, or people who are LGBT – found that their accounts were summarily deleted.
-After the resulting backlash, they finally changed their policy in 2014, allowing users to use whatever names or pseudonyms they wanted.
+After the resulting backlash, they finally changed their policy in 2014, allowing users to use whatever names or pseudonyms they wished.

-And that’s why tearing down a person’s anonymity has become one of the most powerful online weapons possible, and the only way you can really hurt someone who could be thousands of miles away.
+And that’s why tearing down a person’s anonymity has become one of the most powerful online weapons available, and the only way you can really hurt someone from thousands of miles away.

 The act of revealing identifying information about someone online — their real name, address, workplace, phone number, or other identifying information — is known as doxing (also spelled “doxxing”).
-The word evolved from the phrase “dropping dox;” hacker culture slang referring to revealing documents that identify a formerly anonymous person online.
+The word evolved from the phrase “dropping dox;” hacker slang referring to documents that identify an anonymous person online.

 Doxing isn’t usually illegal, though it does violate many sites’ terms of service and may result in a ban.
-Under some circumstances, depending on your jurisdiction, it may be illegal under various criminal laws against stalking, harassment, threats, etc. It also depends on the specific information revealed: While outing someone’s real name might not get you into much trouble, revealing their home address or phone number be a much more serious offense.
+Depending on your jurisdiction, it may also be illegal under laws designed to fight stalking, harassment, threats, etc. It also depends on the specific information revealed: While outing someone’s real name might not get you into much trouble, revealing their home address or phone number might be a much more serious offense.

-If you value your anonymity online, and don’t want the people you interact with online suddenly knocking on your door IRL, check out the graphic below to find out how to protect yourself.
+If you value your anonymity online, and don’t want the people you interact with online suddenly knocking on your door IRL, here’s how to protect yourself.